OpenGlobalMind/ogm-mainsite/.massivewikibuilder/README.md

 In `.massivewikibuilder/`:

 ```
-./mwb.py -w .. -o output -t massive-wiki-themes/alto
+./mwb.py -c mwb.yaml -w .. -o output -t massive-wiki-themes/alto
 ```

 ## Develop

-Because static assets have an absolute path, you may want to start a local web server while your developing and testing.
+Because static assets have an absolute path, you may want to start a local web server while you're developing and testing.
 Change to the output directory and run this command:

 ```
 python3 -m http.server